 Utility-scale solar installations, accounting for almost 290 MW of electricity, generate energy at about $0.03 per kWh.
 Whereas, net metering energy, creating about 50 MW of electricity, is credited at about $0.12 per kWh.
 While we will continue to support our customer's choice to invest in solar, this difference contributes to the overall cost shift.

-Our proposal underscores the need for a more balanced rate structure that better covers the cost of the grid infrastructure needed to exchange customer-generated solar, and deliver reliable electricity 24/7.
+Our proposal underscored the need for a more balanced rate structure that better covers the cost of the grid infrastructure needed to exchange customer-generated solar, and deliver reliable electricity 24/7.

 With this cost shift, non-solar customers are subsidizing the difference.
 As a not-for-profit utility, we must ensure our rates are fair and based solely on the cost of service.